 The city is blessed with sunny weather all year round, and during the cooler months of the year, ranging from October to April, it feels even more pleasant to be outside.

 When not golfing, you can make the most of this intriguing destination with all that it has to offer.
-From luxury hotels to fine dining, retail therapy at the large shopping malls to the pristine beaches and beach clubs, it’s a city bursting with attractions.
+From luxury hotels to fine dining, and retail therapy at the large shopping malls to the pristine beaches and beach clubs, it’s a city bursting with attractions.

 The Top Golf Courses in Dubai

 So where can golfing enthusiasts play in Dubai?
-For a city that’s grown out of the desert you’ll be surprised by just how many rolling greens you’ll find – enough to keep you busy for a fortnight or so, plus a few side trips to other cities thrown in!
+For a city that’s grown out of the desert, you’ll be surprised by just how many rolling greens you’ll find – enough to keep you busy for a fortnight or so, plus a few side trips to other cities thrown in!

 - Dubai Creek Golf and Yacht Club